10 Ideas for Improving Employee Experience

 Some people are naturals, but most need to learn how to be a good boss.
 So, designing, training towards, behaving in, and living a great culture is the key pillar of leadership (my definition of culture is ‘the way we work around here’).
 In turn that creates the environment for great employee experiences.

-With thanks to Peter Massey, MD & co-founder at Budd UK Ltd
+Contributed by: Peter Massey, MD & co-founder at Budd UK Ltd

 Any EX Initiative Can Fail Without a Foundation of Solid Leadership